Enabling Large Language Models to Generate Text with Citations: Modeling

 \subsection{Synthesis}

-In this part, we focus on how to prompt a fixed LM to interact with the retriever, and synthesize and cite the evidences.
-One noteworthy challenge is that existing off-the-shelf LLMs all have limited context window and thus can only fit a handful of passages.
-We describe various strategies that we explore in this work below.
+We focus on how to prompt an LLM to interact with the retriever, and synthesize and cite the evidence (without fine-tuning internal parameters).
+One noteworthy challenge is that existing LLMs all have limited context window and thus can only fit a handful of passages.

-\paragraph{\textsc{\pvani{}}.} In this setup, we simply provide the model the top-$k$\footnote{$k=3$ for models with 2,048 context window and $k=5$ for models with 4,096 context window} retrieved passages and instruct the model to cite accordingly.
-Table~\ref{tab:prompt_short} shows an example of our prompt.
-We also use in-context learning~\cite{brown2020language} and prepend 2 demonstrations with the same prompts so that the model can learn the format even if it cannot pick up the instruction.
+\paragraph{\textsc{\pvani{}}.} We simply provide the model with the top-$k$\footnote{We can fit at most $k=3$ for models with 2K window and at most $k=5$ for models with 4K context window.} passages and instruct the model to cite accordingly (Table~\ref{tab:prompt_short}).
+We also use in-context learning~\cite{brown2020language} and prepend two demonstrations.
 The complete instruction is in Table~\ref{tab:inst_vanilla}.